TEKRABber 1.1.0

 biomaRt::listDatasets(ensembl)

-# In order to save time, we have save the data for this tutorial.
+# In order to save time, we provide the data for this tutorial.

 data(fetchDataHmChimp)